The masterpiece of Angkor Wat in Siem Reap with kids was sheer amazement for us when we took our family trip to Cambodia.

 The hotel has a great pool to play for the kids and a fairly close tuk tuk ride to go for supper, Angkor Wat, etc. We would highly recommend the Angkor Miracle Resort if looking for a bit of a treat from our next family vacation to Siem Reap.

-If you prefer to have more of a homestay or not a resort style stay in Siem Reap, there are great options on Airbnb for an alternative.
+If you prefer to have more of a homestay or not a resort-style stay in Siem Reap, there are great options on VRBO for an alternative.
 Simply search up Siem Reap, and then I would look at the map location to see the proximity to Angkor Wat for your stay and which had good reviews.
-You can get a credit here for your first stay at Airbnb!

 Siem Reap & Cambodia Tips